 Do not get me wrong, I can drive.
 My first time was in 2002, at age 9.
 It was Mum’s white Toyota Corolla, the second car she owned.
 She has always drilled into us the importance of being independent and making our own money.
 This has always stuck with me, I am not comfortable at all with others paying my bills (I do accept gifts!).

 Mum and I were driving home from her veterinary shop.
 It was a short drive because Narok is such a small town.
 Today, it is growing quite fast thanks to devolution.
 I marvel at the new developments every time, buildings going up, lots of traffic and huge crowds of people.

 Images courtesy of Places to Visit in Narok, Kenya

-A few clicks led us to the e-citizen portal, where we discovered that any Kenyan citizen could renew their driving licence, pay via MPESA, download and print the new licence and Voila, get behind the wheel and get on with your life.
+A few clicks led us to the e-citizen portal, where we discovered that any Kenyan citizen could apply to renew their driving licence, pay via MPESA, download and print the new licence.
+On the spot!
+It felt like Christmas come early.

 We are also home to over 20 accredited universities that offer Computer Science, Computer Engineering and a variation of similar IT programs.
-These are but two strengths the government can take advantage of to ensure that all their services are digitized and available from wherever one is at, whether in the country or city.
+These are but two strengths the government can take advantage of to ensure that all necessary services are digitised and easily available.

 We did hike up Mt.
 Longonot and I met my person, Nanii.
 Yeah, that’s a story for another day.
 Next time I am downing those NewsCafe cocktails, I know what I will be toasting to.